R1ck77/aar-tool/README.md

 # aar-tool

-A Leiningen plugin to ease the development of Android .aar projects
+A Leiningen plugin to ease the development of mixed Clojure/Android projects.

+It can be used to create .aar files from leningen projects to be included as external libraries into Android projects.

+As of now, the tool only creates library .aar but could be probably extended easily to create whole applications.

+This is a one of my earliest Clojure projects, and it was hastly crammed together for my personal use so keep any expectation low, especially as far as ease of use is concerned.

+## Requirements

+*TODO*

-## Usage
+## Configuration

-Put `[aar-tool "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.
+Add `aar-tool` as a dependency by adding `[aar-tool "0.1.0-SNAPSHOT"]` to your project's `:plugins` in `project.clj`.

 You will need to add some configuration values to the `project.clj`: